All Episodes

 I mean, it may sound a little mean, but I like the feeling of being in control of things.

-When you have a six-year-old, you were in control, but you're not totally in control, right?
+When you have a six-year-old, you're in control, but you're not totally in control, right?

-Okay, then there's gonna be these intervening years, and you're gonna realize you control pretty much everything.
+Okay, there's going to be these intervening years, and you're going to realize you control pretty much everything.

-All you gotta do is say, okay, I'm taking your iPhone, I'm taking your iPad, I'm taking your computer, and you're gonna have to stay in your room, and guess what?
+All you got to do is say, okay, I'm taking your iPhone, I'm taking your iPad, I'm taking your computer, and you're going to have to stay in your room.

 You'll get full compliance.